kubeflow/pipelines/samples/ibm-samples/watson/README.md

 # Requirements

-This sample requires the user to have provisioned a machine learning service on Watson, a S3 cloud storage set up and the service credentials configured in the creds.ini file
+This sample requires the user to have provisioned a machine learning service on Watson, a S3 cloud storage set up and the service credentials configured in the creds.ini file.

 To provision your own Watson Machine Learning services and S3 cloud storage, following are the required steps.